ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ----------------------

 This function produces statistics for the whole dataset.
-It can produce scalars (if the full period is chosen) or daily, monthly or seasonal statics.
+It can produce scalars (if the full period is chosen) or daily, monthly or seasonal statistics.

 Parameters:
     * operator: operation to apply.
 Accepted values are 'mean', 'median',